History of the Maldives: Buddhist period

 In the early 11th century, the Minicoy and Thiladhunmathi, and possibly other northern Atolls, were conquered by the medieval Chola Tamil emperor Raja Raja Chola I, after which they became a part of the Chola Empire.

-The unification of the archipelago is traditionally attributed to King Koimala.
-According to a legend from Maldivian folklore, in the early 12th century A.D., a medieval prince named Koimala, who was a nobleman of the Lion Race from Sri Lanka, sailed to Rasgetheemu island (literally "Town of the Royal House" or figuratively "King's Town") in the North Maalhosmadulu Atoll.
-From there, he sailed to Malé and established a kingdom named Dheeva Mari.

 By then, the Aaditta (Sun dynasty, from the Suryavanshi ruling caste) had ceased to rule in Malé, possibly because of invasions by the Cholas of southern India in the 10th century.
 Koimala, who reigned as King Mahaabarana, was a king of the Homa (Lunar dynasty, from the Chandravanshi ruling caste), which some historians call the House of Theemuge.
 The Homa sovereigns intermarried with the Aaditta sovereigns.
 This is why the formal titles of Maldivian kings, until 1968, contained references to "kula sudha ira", meaning "descended from the Moon and the Sun".
 No official record exists of the Aaditta dynasty's reign.

 Since Koimala's reign, the Maldives' throne was known as the Singaasana or Lion Throne.
 Before then, and in some situations since, it was also known as the Saridhaaleys or Ivory Throne.
 Some historians credit Koimala with freeing the Maldives from Chola rule.

 Western interest in the archaeological remains of early cultures in the Maldives began with the work of H.C.P.
 Bell, a British commissioner of the Ceylon Civil Service.
 Bell was first ordered to the islands in late 1879 and returned several times to the Maldives to investigate ancient ruins.
 He studied the ancient mounds, called havitta or ustubu (names derived from chaitiya and stupa), which were found on many of the atolls.
 Notably, there's one Havitta on Fuvahmulah.